Reem-ELardy/Distributed-Image-Processing-System/README.md

 ## Local set up and configuration for running Client side

- Open you windows command line.
-2. Install the required packages using pip:
+ Open you windows command line and Install the required packages using pip:

     ```bash
     pip install tk
     pip install customtkinter